Trading Card Spotlight - Roger Blair

 What are your opinions about today’s generation of video games?
 How do you compare them to older, classic games?

-I think a lot of the modern games are built around a social experience-The ultimate goals seems to be camiraderie and teamwork leading to success, where the classic games are a more solitary experience, "player vs. programmer".
+I think a lot of the modern games are built around a social experience.
+The ultimate goals seems to be camaraderie and teamwork leading to success, where the classic games are a more solitary experience, "player vs. programmer".
 I'm happy with the older, classic stuff, but it is amazing how far the industry has evolved in such a short time.

 Do you prefer PC or Console gaming and why?